ED notifies transfer, posting of high ranking officers - The Frontier Post

-According to a notification, Hafeezullah Abbasi, a BS-19 officer of Secretariat Group, presently serving as deputy Secretary, Inter Provincial Coordination (IPC) Division, is transferred and posted as Joint Secretary, National Heritage and Culture Division, under section 10 of Civil Servants Act, 1973 with immediate effect until further orders.
+According to a notification, Muhammad Mureed Rahimoon, a BS-20 officer of Secretariat Group (SG), presently posted as Joint Secretary, National Heritage & Culture Division, is transferred and his services are placed at the disposal of Government of Sindh, on deputation basis for a period of three (03) years, on standard terms and conditions, with immediate effect and until further orders.

-Likewise, Muhammad Umair Shah (OMG/BS-20), Section Officer, Housing and Works Division is transferred and posted as Section Officer, Interior Division with immediate effect and until further orders
+Likewise, the deputation period of Abdul Fatteh Ujjan a BS-19 officer of the Secretariat Group, presently at the disposal of Senate Secretariat, Islamabad, is hereby extended for a further period of two years with effect from 24-04-2021.

-While Shoaib Ahmed (0MG/BS-18) presently posted under Primary Sup-port Unit, People’s Primary Healthcare Initiative, Government of Sindh , on deputation basis, is repatriated and directed to report to Establishment Division, with immediate effect and until further orders.
+On completion of his deputation period, the officer will stand repatriated to establishment division, said the notification.

 Leave a Reply